Shiliz/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/acceptInvitationToEnvelope/acceptInvitationToEnvelope.rst

 ---------

 As soon as you get invitation to the envelope to the your email address, you're able to accept invitation.
-You should follow the link and do couple simple steps to complete your part at the envelope processing flow.
+You should follow the link and make couple simple steps to complete your part at the envelope processing flow.

 Accept envelope as already registered and logged in customer
 ============================================================